newfs/gobotany-app/docs/DKEY.md

 create two new Leads records (see step 4), and set their Parent to this lead.

-Again, go test in the Compact View to see the results of your changes.

-Then you can, of course, go try out your changes in the actual D. Key as well.
+Again, you can test in the Compact View to see the results of your changes, and then try them in the actual D. Key too.

+#### 8. Re-number any leads that come after the new ones on the page.

+As mentioned in earlier steps above, you can now re-number all the leads that come after the ones you just added to your page.
+This way each lead on the page will have a unique letter-number identifier, and the ascending sequence of these identifiers will be maintained.

+[TODO: investigate if there are any special problems or tricks for doing this renaming: is it extra difficult?
+Does it have to be done a certain way?]

 ### Text at bottom of species pages